JohnM-Kahura/RSA/README.md

-## This project takes you password and ecrypts it.You can also decrypt your encrypted text
+## This project takes your password and encrypts it.You can also decrypt your encrypted text

 ## This the UI is built with HTML CSS and Bootstrap.
 ## I also used PyScript to do the encryption